jw1912/bullet/README.md

 Specific API documentation is covered by Rust's docstrings.
 You can create local documentations with `cargo doc`.

-### Constituent Crates

-- **acyclib**
-    - Core ML library for directed acyclic tensor graphs
-    - Graphs are defined once (ahead of use), then optimised and compiled for a given backend device
-    - Contains the CPU backend
-    - Contains training abstractions to take care of asynchronous data loading and transfer from CPU to GPU
-    - See the [MNIST](examples/extra/mnist.rs) example for using it at a lower level
-- **bullet_cuda_backend**
-    - The first-class backend
-    - Things that other backends don't have:
-        - Tooling to make writing custom operations easier
-        - Additional optimisation passes & better optimised kernels
-        - Multi-GPU support!
-See the [caveat](https://github.com/jw1912/bullet/commit/b06dd9bbbcfde9716612f0d305d1d94279a26a04) for whether bandwidth limitations will be a performance bottleneck
-- **bullet_hip_backend**
-    - For users with AMD GPUs
-- **bullet_lib**
-    - Provides a high-level wrapper around the above crates specifically for training networks to do with chess (and other games e.g. Ataxx) easily
-    - Value network training for games with `ValueTrainer`
-        - The [simple](examples/simple.rs) example shows ease-of-use in training the simplest NNUE architectures
-        - The [progression](examples/progression) examples show how to incrementally improve your NNUE architecture
-        - Read the [documentation](docs/2-getting-started.md#backends) for compilation instructions
-- **bullet-utils**
-    - Various utilities mostly to do with handling chess data

 ### Help/Feedback

 - Please open an issue to file any bug reports/feature requests.